Course Fees (EU)

 - Recognised by the Teaching Council

-- Highly acceptable for entry to any Post-graduate course internationally
+- Highly acceptable for entry to postgraduate courses internationally

 What about MTU and Cork City?

 - Cork City is renowned for its social and cultural life.

 - MTU has a fantastic sports campus and many of its teams are prominent in national competitions.

-- MTU’s societies are thriving and promote a vast array of activities throughout the College.
+- MTU’s societies are thriving and promote a vast array of activities throughout the university.
 The Trad Society and Musical Society are located in CSM.

 - All students are encouraged to undertake extra-curricular activities and interact with the wide variety of ensembles and learning opportunities available in the School.

 What will I be studying during my BMus?

-Performance is at the core of the BMus programme at MTU Cork School of Music.
-Students receive weekly one-to-one lessons and perform in ensembles such as the CSM Symphony Orchestra and receive chamber music instruction also.
-Tuition in aural skills, conducting and composition are supported by academic study in compositional techniques, history of music, aural training, Irish traditional music and music technology.
+Performance and musicianship skills development are at the core of the BMus programme at MTU Cork School of Music.
+Students receive weekly one-to-one lessons, perform in large ensembles, bands and orchestras, and receive chamber music instruction also.
+Tuition in aural skills, conducting and composition are supported by studies in early music performance, history of music, Irish traditional music and music technology.
 You will also have the opportunity to pursue your own interests through a suite of bespoke Performance Development modules.